What is social anxiety?

 3. Try progressive muscle relaxation exercises.
 Muscle tension is the body’s natural response to anxiety-provoking situations.
 Following a PMR a guided video online can help block a stress response.

 4. Use a grounding exercise like identifying what you can see, smell, hear, feel, and taste at the moment.

 5. Practice thought-stopping and replacing with more helpful thoughts when overthinking.

 6. If you're still struggling with managing social anxiety search for a counselor that you feel might be a good fit for you.

 Signs you should seek help for your social anxiety

 A good rule of thumb for determining if it is necessary to seek professional help is if the issue is causing you clinically significant distress.
-In short this means that if one or more areas or your life (family, career, relationships, etc.) are impacted enough to cause distress in your life or the people around you it is clinically significant.
-With social anxiety a good measure might be if you are experiencing enough distress in social situations to start avoiding them.
-Individuals with social anxiety disorder almost always experience social anxiety in social situations, although the degree of distress experienced may vary based on situations.
+In short, this means that if one or more areas of your life (family, career, relationships, etc.) are impacted enough to cause distress in your life or the people around you it is clinically significant.
+With social anxiety, a good measure might be if you are experiencing enough distress in social situations to start avoiding them.
+Individuals with social anxiety disorder almost always experience social anxiety in social situations, although the degree of distress experienced may vary based on the situation.
 Social anxiety disorder can significantly impact the quality of life and health.
-If you find yourself avoiding social interactions to the point where you feel isolated, unable to take care of responsibilities,or strained relationships, it may be a good time to find a professional to help.
-There are a number of interventions that professionals can help you decide on such as counseling, medication, neurofeedback etc.
+If you find yourself avoiding social interactions to the point where you feel isolated, unable to take care of responsibilities, or strained relationships, it may be a good time to find a professional to help.
+Professionals can help you decide on several interventions, such as counseling, medication, neurofeedback, etc.

 Experiencing social anxiety in all or most social situations